 So what does this look, or more to the point, feel like?

 Survival ‘physiology’ leads to survival ‘psychology’ – The belief systems that led to the safety behaviours get loud!

 Back to the MOON

-What’s really interesting is it’s better understood that certain lunar phases, such as during a full moon, highlight emotional cycles that have run there course.
+What’s really interesting is it’s better understood that certain lunar phases, such as during a full moon, highlight emotional cycles that have run their course.
 How interesting is that!?
-So actually bringing these cycles to the surface is an opportunity to let go of attachments and belief systems, that are no longer serving you.
+So actually bringing these patterns to the surface is an opportunity to let go of attachments and belief systems, that are no longer serving you.
 Yessss!

 In fact, the heart of my work – helping Mums mother themselves from inside out so they can reclaim their energy and sense of self, is helping them to update their story, inner script and belief systems.
 Remember emotions are energy in motion.
 It’s usually your emotional load and the inner hidden stress that drains your energy and magic.

 What I see in pretty much every exhausted, overwhelmed mum I work with is outdated belief systems that are driving ‘sabotage’ or safety type behaviours that are keeping them stuck and looping survival mode and holding them back from achieving their true energy and potential.
 Can you see what I mean?
 This is not really about the moon!?

 If you fail to acknowledge, understand and update these lifelong patterns that no longer serve us, they will keep repeating in various ways throughout your life.
 The full moon is merely a magnified glass that pops up every 28 days to help highlight where you are not free